top of page

 This space reflects the same philosophy behind Work the Way You’re Wired:

-Learning, like work, should support capacity, not demand constant performance.
+Learning, like work, should support capacity, leverage strengths, honor needs, and be joyful.

 • Parents are not expected to facilitate.
-Highly qualified facilitators create safety and space for autonomy and invite kids to engage at their own pace and their own way.
+Life skills guides are hired to create safety and space for autonomy and invite kids to engage at their own pace and their own way.
 Parents can work or take a break.

 Kids and parents are trusted.
 Curiosity is valued.